 A few days off-rhythm and rushing around is ok, but any longer than that and kid’s state of well being starts wearing thin and so will your patience.
 We made a rule of doing one ‘thing‘ per day and anything else we could fit in, was a bonus.
 I had to really pay attention to how many hours the kids were sleeping and if they are getting enough exercise and quiet time to do hands on playing.
 The kids and I took turns getting really really sick over a period of 2 weeks.
 It was awful, and we had to cancel a lot of things to simply rest.
 Luckily, we had built in just enough time to accommodate for that.

 Don’t forget about yourself.
 I gave myself a minimum amount of self care time per day.
 Self care did not count as checking Facebook!
-For me, self care was finding 40 minutes a day so I could do my yoga, breathing and meditation.
+For me, self care was finding 40 minutes a day so I could do my yoga, breathing, and meditation.
 Without that, I would have gone bonkers.
+Although I know this can be very difficult so if you need some extra help with your self-care and health then you may benefit from coaching for women from companies like The Woman School, and this should help you to validate your self-worth and boost your confidence.

 Presents vs presence